moccalotto/kaosrpg/loot.md

 To truly own an item, you must

-* Truly believe that the item is yours.
+* Honestly believe that the item is yours.
+* Have spent at least two hours studying the item.
 * Have had the item in your possession for the last two days.
-* Have spent at least two hours studying the item.

 You can only truly »own« 3 magical items.
 You can carry more than